 With the first round of the 82nd Masters Tournament in the books, let’s take a look at some of the important numbers from the day — and what they could all mean looking ahead.

 You’re forgiven if the first thing you think of upon hearing “Jordan Spieth leads the Masters” are two shots that landed in Rae’s Creek from that fateful Sunday two years ago.
 The reality, though, is that Spieth has made an astounding habit of leading at this tournament.
 He’s now played 17 rounds and led after nine of them, including his wire-to-wire victory in 2015.
 What does it mean now that he owns a two-stroke lead once again?
 Only that there’s nobody in the field more comfortable playing from that position than he is.
 There have been just five wire-to-wire wins in Masters history, but we at least know this much: He’s capable of doing it, because he’s done it before.
-(For what it’s worth, Spieth, who was +985 this morning on 5dimes to win a second Green Jacket, is now the prohibitive favorite at +210.)
+(For what it’s worth, Spieth, who was +985 this morning to win a second Green Jacket, is now the prohibitive favorite at +210.)

 Tony Finau was a game-time decision Thursday after dislocating his ankle while celebrating a hole-in-one during the Par-3 Contest.
 He performed beyond admirably in the opening round with a 68 and stole story-of-the-day honors from his more ballyhooed fellow competitors.
 Not to go all Debbie Downer, but you have to wonder how much of that was due to adrenaline for the first-time participant, something even Finau himself admitted after the round.
 There’s an old adage that states, “Beware the injured golfer,” but if Finau is indeed hurting, the second round could be where an impact is truly felt.